ncatlab/nlab-content/pages/4/1/3/0/314/content.md

 In [[category theory]] a limit of a [[diagram]] $F : D \to C$ in a [[category]] $C$ is an [[object]] $lim F$ of $C$ equipped with morphisms to the objects $F(d)$ for all $d \in D$, such that everything in sight commutes.
 Moreover, the limit $lim F$ is the _universal_ object with this property, i.e. the "most optimized solution" to the problem of finding such an object.

 The limit construction has a wealth of applications throughout category theory and mathematics in general.
-In practice, it is possibly best thought of in the context of [[representable functor]]s as a [[classifying space]] for maps into a diagram.
+In practice, it is possibly best thought of in the context of [[representable functor|representable functors]] as a [[classifying space]] for maps into a diagram.
 So in some sense the limit object $lim F$ "subsumes" the entire diagram $F(D)$ into a single object, as far as morphisms _into_ it are concerned.
 The corresponding universal object for morphisms _out_ of the diagram is the [[colimit]].

 An intuitive general idea is that a limit of a diagram is the locus or solution set of a bunch of equations, where each of the coordinates is parametrized by one of the objects of the diagram, and where the equations are prescribed by the morphisms of the diagram.
 This idea is explained more formally [here](http://ncatlab.org/nlab/show/limits+and+colimits+by+example#limitsintermsofotherops).